divine016/zuri-team/README.md

-# zuri-team
+# zuri-dev
-for task given on the zurix14G Internship.
+everything i have learnt on the zuri internship and many more.